taishi-i/nagisa/README.md

 ```bash
 pip install nagisa
 ```
-If you use nagisa on Windows, please run it with python 3.5+.
+For Windows users, please run it with python 3.6+(64-bit).

 Basic usage
 =============